Skip to content

 • General somatic afferent – sensory input of part of the external auditory meatus and part of the auricle

-• Special afferent – taste from anterior two thirds of the tongue (ipsilateral)
+• Special afferent – taste from the anterior two-thirds of the tongue (ipsilateral)

 • Motor (branchial motor) – muscles of facial expression, stapedius, posterior belly of digastric and stylohyoid